industrial-edge/energy-manager-getting-started/README.md

 ![overview](docs/graphics/Overview.PNG)

 A PLC controls a filling process and the relevant energy data is collected by an Edge Device via the SIMATIC S7 Connector.
 On the Edge Device the data is published to the internal Databus.
 Then the data must be collected and modeled via the Data Service.
 From there the Energy Manager can retrieve the data for further analysis.
-A custom dashboard with several widgets is created to visualize the energy data.
-Furthermore a KPI value is calculated and displayed.
+First, we will proceed some KPI calculations.
+Then a custom dashboard with some widgets is created to visualize the energy data.
+Finally, we automatically create a dashboard using the energy media analysis.

 ## Requirements